 - Evidence-based Medicine Sessions – residents learn how to use medical literature and basic biostatistics measures and apply the findings to specific clinical questions and patient care.

-- Journal Club – a senior resident along with a core faculty member facilitate group discussion and critical appraisal of the selected article.
+- Journal Club – a core faculty member facilitates group discussion and critical appraisal of the selected article.
+The articles selected feature different methodologies and study types to increase resident comfort with the assessment of a wide body of literature.

 Residents have an in-depth opportunity to evaluate patient and system safety.
 Each resident attends a root cause analysis meeting with the risk management leadership of the hospital.
 The resident evaluates a case of medical error or near miss event utilizing tools for root cause analysis and healthcare matrix.
 The resident will analyze the source of error and make recommendations to avoid similar future errors during the CME credited conference but also will be a part of change in the system with the risk management leadership.